JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Bash Shell Script/AutoPilot DevOps/Readme.md

 - Useful: It can be quite challenging to locate a particular "term" within extensive log files.

-- Use: Easily find out some specific keywords to the huge files.
+- Uses: Easily find out some specific keywords to the huge files.

 Example: